yacchin/transcribe-from-audio-data/README.md

 # Overview
 Transcription from video using Cloud Speech-to-Text.
+(Japanese)

 # Preparation
 - Create the Google Storage Bucket.